kdgdkd/ramiho/README.md

 - define a static IP address (**sudo nano /etc/dhcpcd.conf**)
 - you may want to be able to turn the device on and off with a power switch without corrupting the SD card (in Raspberry Pi OS, the File System Overlay in raspi-config, or you may prefer trying [rpi-readonly](https://gitlab.com/larsfp/rpi-readonly))

 These steps are well documented, in case of doubts you should find all the needed support from your preferred search engine.
-If you run ramiho on a desktop or laptop you could do very well without all of this fuzz.
+If you run ramiho on a desktop or laptop you could do very well without all of this fuss.

 ## Customization